wen1225/Object-Detection-Project/README.md

    > If the hash code doesn't match, delete everything from Step 2 and try Step 2 again.

 ***TIP***
-Instead of typing the entire .sh file one by one, press tab to have everything typed out for you; with the condition that you're in the directory that has that file (In our case, its in Downloads)
+Instead of typing the entire .sh file one by one, press tab to have everything typed out for you; with the condition that you're in the directory that has that file (In our case, it's in Downloads)